melkadze/class-planner/README.md

 ### Important:
 If you wish to utilize this project for yourself, you must create an env.js file.
-Then, run the the `install` NPM script.
+Then, run the the `install` NPM script to download the project's dependencies.
+Note that this doesn't include Node.js itself, which is required to run the command.

 ### Creating an env.js file
 1. Make a new file titled env.js in the /src/ directory.